 I believe my own observation of my son’s development is exactly what the University of Utah study confirmed.
 For example, they speak of the “accelerated self-identity” that seems to form through the semester school experience.
 It is clear that transformational learning is the kind of learning that was central to both of his semester away experiences as I know it also has been for thousands of other semester school alumni.
 Alumni from SSN schools are not only transformed by their experiences at the time.
 They continue to be informed by them for the rest of their lives.

 For further information about the University of Utah study, please see the below links:

 - University of Utah’s Semester School Study Abstract

 - University of Utah’s Final Report on Semester Schools & Transformative Learning – Feb 2020

-This blog is the first of a three part-series on OA and the Semester School Network.
-Look out for the follow-up blogs to this in the next couple of weeks.
-Written by Katie Rowlett, OA Admissions Counselor and Semester 48 alumnus, they will highlight interviews with four of OA teachers.
-Each faculty member has taught at another schools belonging to the Semester School Network.
+This blog is the first of a three part-series, so be on the look out for the follow-up blogs to this in the next couple of weeks.
+Written by Katie Rowlett, OA Admissions Counselor and Semester 28 alumnus, they will highlight interviews with four OA teachers.
+Each faculty member has taught at another school belonging to the Semester Schools Network.
 Their personal experiences with the richness of semester education and transformative high school experiences echo the findings of the University of Utah study.
 I know they will inspire you with their passion and insight.

 — Julie Holt, Director of Admissions and Financial Aid